vibhutirohan/virtualassistantapp/README.md

 ## 📝 Overview

-**Virtual Assistant App for Visually Impaired People** is an accessibility-focused mobile application designed to assist users who are visually impaired or blind.
-The app leverages speech recognition, text-to-speech, real-time navigation, and smart notifications to make everyday tasks simpler, safer, and more connected.
+The **Virtual Assistant App for Visually Impaired People** is an Android application built with Java and Kotlin, designed to support users with visual impairments in their daily lives.
+By combining voice recognition, text-to-speech, real-time navigation, and practical utilities, this app makes smartphones friendlier and more helpful for everyone.

 ---

-## 🌟 Key Features
+## 🌟 Features

 - **Voice Commands**
-  Users can control the app entirely with their voice for a hands-free experience.
+  Full voice control for hands-free operation.

-- **Real-time Navigation**
+- **Real-Time Navigation**
-  Get step-by-step spoken directions and nearby place info.

-- **Location Tracking**
-  Instantly know your current location and receive spoken updates.
+  Step-by-step audio navigation and spoken directions.

+- **Current Location Announcements**
+  The app can speak out the user's current location at any time.

 - **Weather Assistant**
-  Real-time weather reports delivered via audio.
+  Voice-enabled weather updates based on location.

-- **Date, Time & Battery Announcements**
+- **Date, Time & Battery Status**
-  Stay updated on the essentials with quick, spoken summaries.
+  Audible updates for essential device info.

-- **Accessible Interface**
+- **User-Friendly UI**
-  Large buttons, high-contrast UI, and full screen-reader support.
+  Large buttons, high contrast, and TalkBack screen reader support.

-- **Emergency Assistance**
+- **Emergency Support**
-  Quick access to emergency contacts and services.
+  One-tap access to emergency contacts and services.

 ---

 ## 🎯 Motivation

-Millions of people around the world face barriers due to vision loss.
-This project was created to make the digital world more accessible, providing essential daily information and assistance through an easy-to-use, voice-driven interface.
+Technology should be accessible to all.
+This app was inspired by real user needs, aiming to remove digital barriers and provide visually impaired users with the confidence to navigate daily life independently.

+---

+## 🛠️ Tech Stack

+- **Platform:** Android
+- **Languages:** Java, Kotlin
+- **APIs/Libraries:**
+  - Android Speech Recognition
+  - Android Text-to-Speech (TTS)
+  - Google Maps & Location Services
+  - OpenWeatherMap API (for weather data)
+  - Accessibility Services

 ---